List of UK top-ten singles in 2009: Charity singles

 A number of singles recorded for charity reached the top 10 in the charts in 2009.
 The Comic Relief single was a cover version of Depeche Mode's "Just Can't Get Enough" by The Saturdays, peaking at number two on 14 March 2009 (week ending) after a performance on the telethon.
 A second single was released for Comic Relief, "(Barry) Islands in the Stream", a parody of "Islands in the Stream" by Kenny Rogers and Dolly Parton, and reached number-one for a single week.
 It was performed by Ruth Jones and Rob Brydon, as their characters from the British sitcom Gavin & Stacey, Vanessa Jenkins and Bryn West, and also featured Welsh singer Tom Jones and Robin Gibb from the Bee Gees.

 A charity supergroup known as Young Soul Rebels, which included acts such as Pixie Lott, N-Dubz and Tinchy Stryder, peaked at number ten on 31 October 2009 (week ending) with "I Got Soul", an adapted version of "All These Things That I've Done" by The Killers.
 The song was raising money for War Child UK.

 The finalists from the sixth series of The X Factor (which included winner Joe McElderry, Olly Murs and Jedward) got together for a single, "You Are Not Alone", which had been a hit for Michael Jackson.
 It reached number one on 28 November 2009 (week ending) with profits going to benefit Great Ormond Street Hospital.

 The Children in Need single for 2009 was created by comedian Peter Kay.
 His 'All Star Animated Band' featured British children's cartoon characters including Bob the Builder, Fireman Sam and Postman Pat.
 The song, "The Official BBC Children in Need Medley", comprised a mashup of covers of seven popular songs: in order, "Can You Feel It", "Don't Stop", "Jai Ho!", "Tubthumping", "Never Forget", "Hey Jude" and "One Day Like This".
 It reached number one on 5 December 2009 (week ending).

 Best-selling singles

 Lady Gaga had the best-selling single of the year with "Poker Face".
 The song spent thirteen weeks in the top 10 (including three weeks at number one), sold over 882,000 copies and was certified platinum by the BPI.
-"I Gotta Feeling" by The Black Eyed Peas came in second place, selling more than 848,000 copies and losing out by around 24,000 sales.
+"I Gotta Feeling" by Black Eyed Peas came in second place, selling more than 848,000 copies and losing out by around 24,000 sales.
 Lady Gaga featuring Colby O'Donis's "Just Dance, "Fight for This Love" from Cheryl Cole and "The Climb" by Joe McElderry made up the top five.
-Singles by La Roux, The Black Eyed Peas ("Boom Boom Pow"), Rage Against the Machine, Alexandra Burke featuring Flo Rida and The Black Eyed Peas ("Meet Me Halfway") were also in the top ten best-selling singles of the year.
+Singles by La Roux, Black Eyed Peas ("Boom Boom Pow"), Rage Against the Machine, Alexandra Burke featuring Flo Rida and Black Eyed Peas ("Meet Me Halfway") were also in the top ten best-selling singles of the year.